 - Oats – Rolled oats work best for this tiramisu porridge but you can also use quick oats or creamy scotch oats.

-- Coffee – A shot of good quality espresso adds some great flavor to the oats.
+- Coffee – A shot of good quality espresso adds some great flavor to the oatmeal.
 You can use a strong brew of your choice or even decaf if you wish.
 Instant coffee works as well, simply prepare a strong coffee following the packet’s instructions.

-- Greek yogurt – A thick Greek yogurt gives the overnight oats the mascarpone-like richness and creaminess.
+- Greek yogurt – A thick Greek yogurt gives the tiramisu overnight oats the mascarpone-like richness and creaminess.
 You can substitute it with quark.